graphicsfuzz/get-image-spv/README.md

    * For GLM go [here](http://glm.g-truc.net/0.9.8/index.html "GLM") and download and extract.
 You do not need to compile.

 3. Open CMakeLists and change VULKAN_SDK_PATH, GLM_PATH and GLFW3_PATH accordingly.
 If you installed using apt-get on Ubuntu, it will only care about the Vulkan path.
+If you are using Windows, you should use / rather than \ in paths.

 4. Compile